YellowJacketLinux/yjl-sysusers/README.md

 Python Notes
 ------------

+The `-v, --version` and `--bootstrap` *should not* require the lone positional argument, but they do.
+That probably is my misunderstanding of how to use `argparse`.
+I consider it a bug.

 Python 3 is required.
 A few distributions (like CentOS 7) are still at present supported that use Python 2 as the distribution Python interpreter, but AFAIK all of those distributions offer Python 3 as